 Using Browser Plugins

 Plugins on your browser can do a lot for you.
-Currently, I use my Chrome plugins to save hundreds of tabs while researching topics, take screenshots, get past IP based content blocking and to find the Alexa ranks of websites with ease.
+Currently, I use my Chrome plugins to save hundreds of tabs while researching topics, take screenshots, get past IP-based content blocking, and easily find the Alexa ranks of websites.

 All that information you would have had to visit a website and enter a URL is available on demand.
-With this extension you only need visit a website, any website and activate the extension to view the website information.
+With this extension you only need to visit any website and activate the extension to view the website information.